 - Early Childhood Education – Studies show that children who attend preschool or early childhood education programs perform better in kindergarten and beyond.
 That’s why April believes we should strengthen these programs in HUSD.

-- Literacy – Out students must be able to read at grade level if they are to succeed, which is why April led the board in charging the district to create its first Literacy Plan.
-The design of this plan has been in progress for a year and will come to the board for approval in May 2022.
+- Literacy – Out students must be able to read at grade level if they are to succeed, which is why April led the board in charging the district to create its first Literacy Plan, which was approved in May 2022.

 The success and wellness of our students depends on not just educators and families, but on the entire community coming together.
-Hayward’s spirit of volunteerism is one of its greatest assets.
 Here’s what April does to engage our community to put students first:

 - Civic Engagement – Collaborating with civic leaders is the best way to tackle the myriad challenges our students face, which is why working together with Hayward City Boards, Commissions, Committees, and Task Forces, as well as Hayward City Council and HARD, is essential to the success of Hayward schools.
 April has cultivated relationships with Hayward City leaders and will continue to do so to unify efforts to put our students first and to address the issues that challenge our community as a whole, including housing, food insecurity, racism, poverty, policing, and mental health services.

 - Community Engagement – To fulfill the “Made in Hayward” vision, it truly takes a village.
 Committed to this vision and to the district’s “community schools approach,” April partners with the faith community, advocacy organizations, local businesses, and HUSD to address community issues.
 As a School Board Member, April continues to foster these important partnerships within our Hayward community and support full-service community schools.
 April worked alongside Eden United Church of Christ and other community leaders to bring forward Covenant House to serve unaccompanied immigrant youth in Hayward.

 If you support April's Plan, then please stay connected to help the effort!